 National wildlife refuges primarily propose the conservation of wildlife and habitats.
-This is our highest priority, and serves as the foundation for all that we do.
+That is our highest priority, and serves as the foundation for all that we do.
 Many refuges were established for a very specific purpose, such as protecting a particular species or habitat.
-Based on the purpose of this Refuge, and the discussions that took place up to the time of its establishment, the primary justifications for creating it were to protect a regionally important avian migration and feeding area.
+Based on the establishing purpose for this refuge, and the discussions that took place up to the time of its establishment, the primary justifications for creating it were protecting federally listed and State-listed shorebirds, such as the piping plover and least tern, and a regionally important migratory bird area.